akarhtutkaung/Cloth-and-Fluid-Simulation/README.md

 Language: Processing

 ## Summary
 The code inside this repo implements 2 simulations; Cloth, and Fluid.
-The cloth can be collide with obstacle and change shape as in real life.
+The cloth can collide with obstacle and change shape as in real life.
 As for the fluid, if something were to drop inside, it will start the waves.

 ## Cloth Simulation